top of page

 Open to all gardens including businesses and smaller community projects where the design, choice of plants and management is especially welcoming to wildlife.

-This category is suited to larger areas of private or public land where the aim is to protect and conserve wildlife habitats and species population.
+This category is suited to larger areas of private or public land, businesses and community groups where the aim is to protect and conserve wildlife habitats and species population.

 Best Pub, Restaurant or Business in Bloom - Sponsored by Guildford Pubwatch